Zaid-Ajaj/the-elmish-book/chapters/commands/async-recursive-updates.md

 ### Alternatives To Recursion

 You might have thought: "there is definitely an easier way to do this" at the end of the day, we are just dispatching a bunch of messages one after the other with a delay in between.
-The only restriction we have at hand is the fact the `Cmd.fromAsync` only dispatches a single message that results from the asynchronous expression `Async<'Msg>` but nothing is stopping us from implementing a command that for example dispatches a message indefinitely:
+The only restriction we have at hand is the fact the `Cmd.fromAsync` only dispatches a single message that results from the asynchronous expression `Async<'Msg>` but nothing is stopping us from implementing a command that for example dispatches a message indefinitely between a delay of sleep:
 ```ocaml
 module Cmd =
   let indefinite (timeout: int) (msg: 'Msg) =